Dapper Ermotti eyes top job at UBS

-That moment looks set to come sooner rather than later now that Gruebel, 67, is facing calls to resign over a rogue trading scandal that cost the bank $2.3 billion.
+That moment looks set to come sooner rather than later now that Gruebel, 67, is facing calls to resign over a rogue trading scandal that cost the bank $2.3 billion (1.4 billion pounds).

 Well known in international financial circles, Ermotti's CV makes him an obvious candidate for the job.